The human alternative to algorithm-driven commerce.

 Two permanent account types: vendor and agent.

-Marketplace profiles help orgs, vendors, and agents discover each other.
+Marketplace profiles help orgs, vendors, and agents find each other.

-COD and manual receipt approval stay visible instead of disappearing into chat.
+COD and receipt approval stay visible instead of disappearing into chat.

-Every role sees only the organization and workflow that belongs to them.
+Each role sees only the workflow that belongs to them.

 Already using Panery?
 Sign in